Rick Wakeman: Charity work and patronage

 In 1988, Wakeman was elected into the Lord's Taverners cricket charity, and was chairman of the Isle of Man branch with his wife in the early 1990s.
 He took up golf in the 1980s after becoming teetotal, and has since taken part in many charity tournaments.
 From 1995 until at least 2012, the Rick Wakeman Celebrity Classic golf tournament took place at Burhill Golf Club in Surrey, raising funds in aid of the children's charity Sparks.

 Wakeman is an honorary president of the Classic Rock Society, formed in Rotherham in 1991.
 In 2009, he became a patron of Tech Music School.
 He was one of the board of directors of the Performing Artists' Media Rights Association (PAMRA), a non-profit organisation committed to promoting musicians' rights and income.

-He is a patron and active supporter of several animal welfare charities, including Friends of the Animals and Saving Strays.
-In 2017, Wakeman was made an ambassador to Animals Asia Foundation, of which he has supported since 2013.
+Wakeman is a patron and active supporter of several animal welfare charities, including Friends of the Animals and Saving Strays.
+In 2017, he was made an ambassador to Animals Asia Foundation, of which he has supported since 2013.